 Getting dressed

 Your occupational therapist will show you how to use a reacher or long-handled shoehorn to help you get dressed and protect your hip.
-Other tips for getting dressed include:
+Other tips for getting dressed safely include:

-• Choose loose-fitting clothes.
+- Choose loose-fitting clothes.

-• Wear socks with low-heeled shoes (like running shoes) for firm support.
+- Wear socks with low-heeled shoes (like running shoes) for firm support.

-• Dress the leg that had surgery first and undress it last.
+- Dress the leg that had surgery first and undress it last.

 Getting in and out of a car

-Have your driver park the car about 1 metre (3 feet) away from the curb.
+Before you get to the vehicle, have your driver park the car about 1 metre (3 feet) away from the curb.
 Slide the passenger seat back as far as it will go.
+You may find that having a large plastic bag on the seat makes getting in and out of the car easier.

-1. Back up with your walking aid until you can feel the edge of the car against the back of your legs.
+- Back up with your walking aid until you can feel the edge of the car against the back of your legs.

-3. Shift your body toward the middle of the car.
+- Shift your body toward the middle of the car.
 Turn to face forward while lifting your legs one at a time into the car.

 Getting safely into a car